Introduction

 Unrealistic Expectations

-Organizations often expect instant transformation.
+Firms often expect instant change.

-Successful adoption requires planning and iteration.
+Real wins need planning and iteration.

 Poor Data Quality